td-github-training/td-github-training.github.io/docs/22_merge_strategies_rebase.md

 ### About Git rebase

+`git rebase` should be used with purpose, as it will be rewriting the history of commits on a repository.

+> For helpful scenarios for when to use rebase, amend, and reset try [this](https://dangitgit.com/) site

-`git rebase` enables you to modify your commit history in a variety of ways.
+With that being said, `git rebase` enables you to modify your commit history in a variety of ways.
 For example, you can use it to reorder commits, edit them, squash multiple commits into one, and much more.

-To enable all of this, `rebase` comes in several forms.
-For today's class, we'll be using interactive rebase: `git rebase --interactive`, or `git rebase -i` for short.
+To enable all of this, `rebase` comes in several forms but we will use `git rebase --interactive`, or `git rebase -i` for short.

 Typically, you would use `git rebase -i` to: